SadWheatFarmer/vt_AdvML/README.md

 # vt_AdvML
- Git repository for homework, projects, and class examples for the ECE5424 Advanced ML course taken at Virginia Tech University instructed by Dr Yue Wang (Joseph).
+ Git repository for the projects and class examples for the ECE5424 Advanced ML course taken at Virginia Tech University instructed by Dr Yue Wang (Joseph).
 August 2022 to December 2022.

+##Project
+Trends of Positionless Basketball in the NBA from 1970 to 2020.

- Topics Discussed
+##Topics Discussed

 supervised  learning  principles,
 classification  and  prediction,